 Have you been under for three minutes?

-You fell on the biggest wave you’ve ever tried.
-You ate it.
+That was the biggest wave you’ve surfed.
+And you ate it.

 Show’s over folks, nothing to see here

 No, you haven’t been under for four minutes.

 You probably haven’t been under for 10 seconds yet.

 This is what paramedics are taught to do.
-It’s what Marshalls at rallies are told to prioritise if a car flies off a cliff.
+It’s what Marshalls at rallies are told to do if a car flies off a cliff.
 Don’t get involved, don’t take action.
 Not yet.
 The first thing to do is…

-Before you take action (in this case, panic – which is deadly), take a breath.
+Before you try to take control of the situation (or panic – which is deadly), take a second.
 Allow your brain to compute.

 Then ask yourself how your body feels.
 Was there any real worry?

 If you feel shaken up, you can paddle to safety — back to the beach, into the channel or further out back.
 If not, crack on!
 You’ve got this.

 Laugh in the face of it